 In October 2015, Fortress entered into a collaboration agreement with Adimab to discover and optimize antibodies using their proprietary core technology platform.
 Under this agreement, Adimab optimized cosibelimab (formerly referred to as CK-301), our anti-PD-L1 antibody which we originally licensed from Dana-Farber.
 In January 2019, Fortress transferred the rights to the optimized antibody to us, and we entered into a collaboration agreement directly with Adimab on the same day.
 Under the terms of the agreement, Adimab is eligible to receive payments up to an aggregate of approximately \$7.1 million upon our successful achievement of certain clinical development and regulatory milestones, of which \$4.8 million are due upon various filings for regulatory approvals to commercialize the product.
 In addition, Adimab is eligible to receive royalty payments based on a tiered low single digit percentage of net sales.
-The license will terminate on a country-by-country and product-by-product basis until the royalty term in such country with respect to such product expires, at which time the agreement will expire in its entirety with respect to such licensed product in such country.
-The royalty term, on a product-by-product and country-by-country basis, begins on the first commercial sale of a product in a country and ends on the later of (a) expiry of the last-to-expire licensor patent containing a valid claim to the compound in such country; or (b) twelve years after the first commercial sale of such licensed product in such country.
-To date, we have not incurred any costs under our collaboration agreement with Adimab.
-We previously incurred \$1.3 million in option and milestone payments under Fortress' collaboration agreement with Adimab.
+The license will terminate on a country-by-country and product-by-product basis until the royalty term in such country with respect to such product expires, at which time the agreement will expire in its entirety with respect to such licensed product and country-by-country basis, begins on the first commercial sale of a product in a country and ends on the later of (a) expiry of the last-to-expire licensor patent containing a valid claim to the compound in such country; or (b) twelve years after the first commercial sale of such licensed product in such country.
+To date, we have incurred \$3.7 million in milestone payments under our collaboration agreement with Adimab.